xRedik/concurrency/README.md

 </details>

-## Assignment Description
+## Description
-The main task of the Assignment is to write a program to convert the greyscale image to the colored image using multi-threaded programming.
+The program is for converting the greyscale image to the colored image using multi-threaded programming.
 ### Built With

 #### OpenCV